About Russell Kauitzsch

 About Me

-Hello!
-I'm Russell and I Love being a therapist!
-I'm also the founder and owner of Austin Counseling and Trauma Specialists, PLLC.
-I am one of those rare native born Austinites and I still love the City!
-I enjoy watching the city grow and I love the fun things brought to Austin Tx because of it's growth!
+I am a native born Austinite and I still love the City!
+I enjoy watching the city grow and I love the fun things brought to Austin Tx because of the growth!
 However, it is not without some sacrifice of some of the quaintness Austin once had.

 My Education